strands-project/strands_3d_mapping/learn_objects_action/README.md

 There node can be started with the following parameters:
 - `model_path`: this is non-optional and must provide the directory where the learnt model should be stored.
 - `rois_file`: this is the optional path to a file detailing the SOMA roi to use for which waypoint.
-If not provided then no SOMA regions will be needed.
+If not provided then no SOMA regions will be needed. (see below for example file)
 - `debug_mode`: by default this is False, but if set True then the action will step through the various parts of the learning process.
 At each stage the action server will need confirmation to proceed, supplied over a ros topic.
 - `planning_method`: This selects which planning method to use to aquire the additional object views.
 Currently just the